Sidneys1/BatchImageProcessor/README.md

 `BatchImageProcessor.exe [flags] [file0 file1 ... fileX]`

+Including files in the command will process each file listed.
+For large numbers of files, it may be easier to use a manifest file (see `--man`).
+Specifying any flags (except `-s` and `-e`) or files will disable the GUI.

 #### Flags: ####
 Batch Image Processor CLI uses flags to specify options.
 Short flags, like `-s` and `-e`, can be combined as `-se`.